awsdocs/amazon-ec2-user-guide-windows/doc_source/snapshot-lifecycle.md

 If you enable **Cross Region copy** for encrypted snapshots or AMIs backed by encrypted snapshots, ensure that the default roles have permission to use both the source and destination CMKs\.

-For more information, see [ Managing access to AWS KMS CMKs](https://docs.aws.amazon.com/kms/latest/developerguide/control-access-overview.html#managing-access) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [Allowing users in other accounts to use a CMK](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *AWS Key Management Service Developer Guide*\.